jamespmernin/Rails-Ninja/README.md

 Time to get some Rails reps in!
 In this lab, you're going to set up a full CRUD Rails API for dojos, senseis, and students.

 You'll do this in two parts:
-1. You'll build out a `one to many` backend featuring dojos that `have_many :senseis`
+1. You'll build out a `one to many` backend featuring dojos that `has_many :senseis`
 1. You'll add a Student model to this backend so that dojos `has_many :students, through: :senseis`.

 ## Initial Setup